neps-in/how-to-learn/README.md

-# How To Learn Guide - A Guide Self Learners aka Self Made Genius
+# How To Learn Guide - A Guide for Self Learners aka Self Made Genius

 This is a collection of How to learn guide different field of science for self learners.